1jour1vin

 Decanter

-"Made from a blend of 76% Merlot and 24% Cabernet Franc, Quintus 2015 has a fairly deep garnet-purple color.
-The wine opens with aromas of cooked cherries, ripe red currants, and crushed black plums with hints of cigar box, violet, and dark chocolate.
-Medium-bodied, it boasts sumptuous, very fine-grained tannins and remains perfectly refreshing and elegant on the palate with a seductive and nuanced flavor profile, ending wonderfully with length and depth."
-(Wine Advocate 2018 - Robert Parker) Saint-Émilion Prestige! - Delivery in wooden cases for orders of 6 bottles of this wine (excluding Point Relais delivery method).
+"Made from a blend of 76% Merlot and 24% Cabernet Franc, the 2015 Quintus displays a fairly deep, nuanced garnet-purple color.
+The wine opens with aromas of cooked cherries, ripe red currants, and crushed black plums, with hints of cigar box, violet, and dark chocolate.
+Medium-bodied, it boasts sumptuous, very fine-grained tannins and remains perfectly refreshing and elegant on the palate, with a seductive and nuanced flavor profile, finishing wonderfully with length and depth.”
+(Wine Advocate 2018 - Robert Parker) Saint-Émilion Prestige! - Delivered in a wooden case for orders of 6 bottles of this wine (excluding Pickup Point delivery method)

-Buy your Quintus wines at the best price in our private sale!
+Buy your Quintus wines at the best price in a private sale!

 Rated site